 Once you're comfortably seated, the system and menu will be carefully explained to you, helping you to feel at ease even if it may be your first time visiting a maid cafe.

 The menu is available in Japanese, English, and Mandarin Chinese.
-Many tourists love the fact that all staff of the cafe have undergone English language training as well!
+Many tourists love the fact that all staff at the cafe have undergone English language training as well!

 Popular items on the menu are foods that allow for fun interaction with the maids.